HL7/fhir-saner/README.md

-The goal of publishing this guide is to encourage the creation of a community interested in extremely rapid development of interfaces that can support communication Bed and other resourcees to Public Health in this time of crisis.
+The goal of publishing this guide is to encourage the creation of a community interested in extremely rapid development of interfaces that can support communication Bed and other resources to Public Health in this time of crisis.
 [Audacious Inquiry](https://ainq.com) is publishing this material as follows:

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/) ![Creative Commons License](https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png)